The Left Hand of Darkness

 Sexuality is not the only taboo

 The Left Hand of Darkness is about a lot of things.
-But, unlike many science fiction writers, Le Guin doesn't lay it all out for you in comic-book-style exposition.
-Like a serious mainstream author, she tells you some things, hints at more, and leaves still more for you to discover on your own.
+But, unlike many science fiction writers, Ursula K. Le Guin doesn't lay it all out for you in comic-book-style exposition.
+Rather, like a serious mainstream author, she tells you some things, hints at more, and leaves still more for you to discover on your own.

-This is because she is not "creating a new world" as SF writers are often said to do, specifying each aspect of it from futuristic technological devices to the social system.
-The background structure—the Hainish federation of planets with its emissaries visiting prospective members—is already in place from previous stories in the series (of which Left Hand is the jewel) and is not really very important here.
-It just provides a way for a human like ourselves to be brought into contact with people who have turned out differently on a different world.
+This is because she is not "creating a new world" as SF writers are often said to do, specifying each aspect of it, from the social system on down to spiffy technological devices.
+The background structure of The Left Hand of Darkness—the Hainish federation of planets with its emissaries visiting prospective members—is already in place from previous stories in the series (of which this novel is the jewel) and is not really very important here.

-The difference with the people, the Getheren, on the visited world in Left Hand is that they are each male and female for only a few days of each hormonal cycle.
-Between these bouts of being "in kemmer" (or in heat, as we might think of it), they are neither one sex nor the other.
+One of the prime differences between ourselves and the people on Gethen, the visited world in The Left Hand of Darkness, is how gender is assigned.
+The Getheren are each male and female for only a few days of each hormonal cycle.
+Between these bouts of being "in kemmer"—or in heat, as we might think of it—they are neither one sex nor the other.

-More interestingly, the sex they turn into while in kemmer depends on the current sex of their partner.
-One turns female, for example, when one's partner turns male.
+Even more interestingly, the sex they turn into while in kemmer depends on the sex of their partners at the time.
+One turns female, for example, when the partner turns male.
 And therefore anyone can bear children.

-This of course colours the race's entire outlook, their social structure, their technological development, their philosophical views, all without them being aware that matters could have turned out any differently.
-Just as our male-female bipolarity has affected our entire history and culture without us being particularly aware of it.
+In the novel, it's clear Gethen sexuality, of course, colours the race's entire outlook, social structure, technological development, philosophical views—all without them being aware that matters could have turned out any differently.
+From which we are led to consider how our male-female bipolarity has affected our own history and culture, largely without us being particularly aware of it.

-I don't mean to give the impression though that The Left Hand of Darkness is entirely a meditation on such matters.
+Now, I don't mean to give the impression The Left Hand of Darkness is entirely a meditation on such matters.
 It would not have become so popular if it were.

-All this heavy sexual-identity stuff is presented or hinted at in the course of an exciting plot concerning the emissary's attempts to convince the main nations on Getheren that he is genuinely from another planet and that joining the league of worlds would be beneficial.
+All this heavy sexual-identity stuff is presented or hinted at in the course of an exciting plot following an emissary from Terra who attempts to convince the main nations on Gethen that he is genuinely from another planet and that joining the league of worlds would be beneficial.
 At various points he has to fight hostile leaders, seek allies and flee for his life.